tc39/proposal-ses/README.md

 their well behaved clients, despite arbitrary or malicious misbehavior by their other clients.
-Ocap languages thus provide a way to solve the coordination problem described above, of enabling disparate pieces of code from mutually suspicious parties to interoperate in way that is both safe and useful at the same time.
+Ocap languages thus provide a way to solve the coordination problem described above, of enabling disparate pieces of code from mutually suspicious parties to interoperate in a way that is both safe and useful at the same time.

 In order to solve this problem in the ECMAScript environment, it would be ideal if ECMAScript was an ocap language.
 However, although stock ECMAScript satisfies our first set of requirements for a strongly memory safe object language, it is *not* an ocap language.
-The runtime environment specified by the ECMA-262 standard mandates globally accessible powerful objects with mutable state.
+The runtime environment specified by the ECMA-262 standard mandates globally accessible objects with mutable state.
 Moreover, typical implementations provide default access to additional powerful objects that can affect parts of the outside world, such as the browser DOM or the Internet.
 However, ECMAScript *can* be transformed into